Legal Choices is run by frontline legal regulators.

 We can't award you compensation, or get your legal costs reduced.

 Who we work with

-The Legal Choices Advisory Panel input into Legal Choices content and advise on issues faced by members of the public and businesses.
+Members of the Legal Choices Advisory Panel have input into Legal Choices content and advise on issues faced by members of the public and businesses.
 The 17 organisations on the Legal Choices Advisory Panel are listed below.

 - Age UK

 - Citizenship Foundation

 - National Alliance of Women’s Organisations